 One in four people will experience mental health difficulties each year in the UK.
 It’s normal to feel overwhelmed and struggle from time to time, and it’s important that you know where to reach out for help if necessary.
-If you’re struggling with depression, resources like Arthritis Action’s Mental Health Directory can help you find resources in your local area.
+If you’re struggling with depression, there are a host of online resources that can help.

 Therapy can be really helpful for many people to learn how to get to the root of their difficulties and manage their emotions.
 There are a lot of different options and approaches depending on your specific needs.
 If you’re interested in therapy, consider talking to your GP or finding a private therapist.
 The Samaritans are also a great organisation if you need to talk to someone urgently.

 How do you manage the depression of arthritis?
 Please share your insights to our community on Facebook.